 A pair of well-known cereal fungicides has been approved for combined use, allowing cereal growers new dual modes of action against diseases.

-The Canadian crop protection arm of chemical giant BASF has announced regulatory approval for Twinline, a liquid combination of its crop fungicides Headline and Caramba, for use on wheat, barley, oats, rye and triticale.
+The Canadian crop protection arm of chemical giant BASF on Wednesday announced regulatory approval for Twinline, a liquid combination of its crop fungicides Headline and Caramba, for use on wheat, barley, oats, rye and triticale.

-“I believe growers are looking for a new level of leaf disease control for cereals, and Twinline delivers,” says Mike Bakker, BASF’s Canadian brand manager for fungicides.
+"I believe growers are looking for a new level of leaf disease control for cereals, and Twinline delivers," Mike Bakker, BASF’s Canadian brand manager for fungicides, said in a release.